Colton Orr

 Colton Douglas Orr (born March 3, 1982) is a Canadian former professional ice hockey player.
-Having played nearly 500 games in the NHL, Orr was known as an enforcer for his physical style of play and for regularly fighting.
+Having played nearly 500 games in the National Hockey League (NHL), Orr was known as an enforcer for his physical style of play and for regularly fighting.

 In 2019, he was named the head coach of the Connecticut Whale in the Premier Hockey Federation.

 Playing career

 Born and raised in Winnipeg, Manitoba, Orr played junior hockey for the Swift Current Broncos, Kamloops Blazers and Regina Pats in Western Hockey League (WHL).
 Orr went undrafted and signed as a free agent with the Boston Bruins.
 He played his first NHL game against the Washington Capitals, the only game he played in the 2003–04 season.
 He played most of the 2003–04 season, as well as the following, lockout-cancelled 2004–05 season with the Providence Bruins of the American Hockey League (AHL), playing 125 games, scoring 12 points and recording 536 penalty minutes.